mikeyhodl/implementation-guides/netverify/netverify-authentication.md

 This is a reference manual and configuration guide for Jumio Authentication for Web.
 It describes how to initiate a transaction, how to customize your settings and branding, and how to display Authentication to your users.
 <br><br>
 Biometric-based Jumio Authentication establishes the digital identities of your users through the simple act of taking a selfie.
-Advanced 3D facemap technology quickly and securely authenticates users and unlocks their digital identities.<br>
+Our liveness technology quickly and securely authenticates users and unlocks their digital identities.<br>

 ### Revision history